MindzKonnectedAI/SkillSync/job_description/outputRuleData.md

 # Job Responsibilities and Requirements

 ## Key Responsibilities:
-- **Test Automation Input**: Provide insights on high-value optimal scope for test automation.
+- **Test Automation Inputs**: Provide insights on high-value optimal scope for test automation.

 - **Test Planning and Execution**:
 - Plan and execute Security, Integration, and Performance Tests.
-- Assess test results and make recommendations for prioritization and performance tuning.
+- Assess test results and make recommendations for addressing variances and performance tuning.
-- Collaborate with the Quality Assurance Lead to present recommendations to the QRB.
+- Collaborate with the Quality Assurance Lead to provide inputs to the QRB (Quality Review Board).

 - **Product Baseline Tests**:
 - Establish and maintain ISO’s product baseline tests and incremental test labs/cases.
-- Ensure evidence for software security, performance, and integration is documented, with input from the Quality Assurance Lead.
+- Ensure evidence for software security, performance, and integration is documented, with inputs from the Quality Assurance Lead.

 - **Performance and Test Automation Framework**:
 - Establish and maintain the Performance and Test Automation framework.
-- Conduct code reviews and maintain related scripts, with input from the Quality Assurance Lead.
+- Conduct code reviews and maintain related scripts, with inputs from the Quality Assurance Lead.

 - **Collaboration and Best Practices**:
 - Attend business meetings and collaborate with ISO colleagues to develop best practices, policies, and procedures.